When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Breaking up the flow of the text by stopping to decode words.

-• Misinterpreting the meaning of a text because they miss punctuation or apply emphasis to the wrong words.
+• Misinterpreting the meaning of a text because they miss punctuation or emphasize the wrong words.

 What Causes Poor Reading Fluency?

-The reasons for poor reading fluency are many and varied.
+The reasons for poor reading fluency are many and varied, but here are a few potential causes:

 We Do Not Teach Fluency